Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 is misnamed and therefore not executed when running the `test` target.
 That file contains a couple of failing tests.

-All tests that are formatted correcly pass without error.
+All tests that are formatted correctly pass without error.

 ## Complexity